For whom is this module suitable?

 The module was developed in close collaboration with an expert panel of practitioners and patients.
 It consists of the following three sessions:

 - What’s causing you concern?
-During the first session, the patient examines which problems he or she is experiencing.
-The patient gains insight into his or her symptoms on a physical, emotional, cognitive, and behavioural level.
+During the first session, the patient examines which problems they are experiencing.
+The patient gains insight into their symptoms on a physical, emotional, cognitive, and behavioural level.

 - How do you cope with problems?
-During the second session, the patient examines what his or her coping style is, and which strong traits he or she can use to handle problems in a different way.
+During the second session, the patient examines what their coping style is, and which strong traits they can use to handle problems in a different way.

 - Where are you headed?
-During the final session, the patient works on increasing his or her motivation towards (behavioural and cognitive) change by setting goals and formulating specific steps which he or she wishes to take in the course of treatment.
+During the final session, the patient works on increasing their motivation towards (behavioural and cognitive) change by setting goals and formulating specific steps which they wish to take in the course of treatment.

 Which diaries work well with this module?